 If John Doe informs his landlord about his sister, Jane, and the landlord agrees to her living in the apartment, Jane becomes an authorized occupant.

-What’s The Difference Between Occupant and Tenant?
+What’s the Difference Between a Tenant and an Occupant?

 Formal Legal Status: The main difference between occupants and tenants is their legal status.
 Tenants possess legal standing under the lease agreement and statutory rights/protections under landlord-tenant laws.
 At the same time, occupants lack a formal rental contract and have no legal renting status associated with tenants.
 They cannot claim these rights.